onderakacik/RE-ModernTCN/README.md

 ## Citation

 Our paper is currently under review.
-If you find this repo useful, please cite the original ModernTCN paper:
+Below is the original ModernTCN paper:
 ```
 @inproceedings{
 donghao2024moderntcn,